google/closure-templates/java/src/com/google/template/soy/jbcsrc/development-guide.md

     The base package contains the core compiler implementation and the public compiler entry point: `BytecodeCompiler`

+*   `com.google.template.soy.jbcsrc.restricted`

+    Defines the main code generation APIs and utilities.
+Notably the `Expression` and `Statement` types.
+This package is also available to compiler internal plugins.

+*   `com.google.template.soy.jbcsrc.internal`

+    Contains private types for defining classes and loading classes from memory buffers.

 *   `com.google.template.soy.jbcsrc.runtime`

     This package contains helper classes and utility routines that are only